DeclanChidlow/vale.rocks/src/portfolio/automod.md

 ---

-The entire AutoMod project is open-source and can be [found on Tangled](https://tangled.org/vale.rocks/AutoMod) under the AGPL v3.
+The entire AutoMod project is open-source and can be [found on Tangled](https://tangled.org/vale.rocks/AutoMod) under the <abbr title="Affero General Public License">AGPL</abbr> v3.